 So what can be done to begin chipping away at the drugs that are wreaking havoc across the US?
 There is a list of ideas that could help turn things around in 2018.

 Experts have a protocol they’re focusing on in order to find the solution for opioid addiction treatment.
-Their aim is to find a more intelligent type of opioid that works to ease pain but doesn’t affect the brain in the same way.
+Their aim is to find a more intelligent type of opioid that works to ease the pain but doesn’t affect the brain in the same way.

 They are also hoping to make it easier for people to get the addiction treatment drugs they know work.
 Lastly, getting the proper training for doctors so they can more easily help patients with opioid addiction.
 There is hope that these factors will help reduce the opioid crisis.